concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ## <a name="what"></a>What is the SAP Concur App Center?

-The SAP Concur App Center is a listing of applications that offer pre-built integration with Concur.
-The SAP Concur App Center is available within Concur Solutions and at www.concur.com/appcenter.
+The SAP Concur App Center is a listing of applications that offer pre-built integration with the SAP Concur platform.
+The SAP Concur App Center is available within SAP Concur Solutions and at www.concur.com/appcenter.
 There are both apps for companies and apps for individual users:

-* **Enterprise Applications (formerly Apps for My Business)**: Clients can discover turnkey business solutions that seamlessly integrate with Concur.
+* **Enterprise Applications**: Clients can discover turnkey business solutions that seamlessly integrate with the SAP Concur platform.
 Examples include apps like Taxback international, which helps companies reclaim Value Added Tax for international travel and industry solutions from IMS to help ensure compliance with international regulations for the Life Sciences industry.
-* **User Connections (Apps for Me)**: Individual users can link user connection apps to their own Concur account.
+* **User Connections**: Individual users can link user connection apps to their own SAP Concur account.
 These links are created in a secure fashion, using authentication tokens, rather than through manual sharing of usernames and passwords, which is prohibited.
 Examples include Uber, Lyft, and a variety of apps to help users manage their expenses more efficiently.
-Additionally, users with TripLink will be able to link their accounts with travel suppliers like IHG or Starwood so reservations made on their websites flow automatically into Concur.
+Additionally, users with TripLink will be able to link their accounts with travel suppliers like IHG or Starwood so reservations made on their websites flow automatically into Concur Travel.

 The SAP Concur App Center helps companies improve spend management and compliance while making travel and expensing easier for users.
 Pre-built integrations allow for easy adoption and deployment.

-## <a name="downloading"></a>Will users be downloading apps in SAP Concur?
+## <a name="downloading"></a>Will users be downloading apps?

-No, because our App Center is only about enabling the flow of data between Concur and other tools, there is nothing to download in Concur.
+No, because our App Center is only about enabling the flow of data between the SAP Concur platform and other tools, there is nothing to download.
 If they don’t already use an app, users would need to first set up an account with that provider (and in some cases download the provider’s app on their mobile device) and then link their accounts.

 ## <a name="access"></a>How do I access the SAP Concur App Center?

-The App Center is available on SAP Concur’s public website, the “In-Product” solution and in Concur for Mobile (only user apps).
+The App Center is available on the SAP Concur website, the “In-Product” solution and in Concur for Mobile (only user apps).

 * Public Website: [https://www.concur.com/en-us/app-center](https://www.concur.com/en-us/app-center)
 * In-Product: [https://www.concursolutions.com/](https://www.concursolutions.com/)